bobtfish/tf_aws_mesos/README.md

 ## Module to set up a Mesos cluster on AWS using Terraform

+See my blog post for more detailed information / walkthrough: http://bobtfish.github.io/blog/2015/04/06/diy-scalable-paas-with-terraform/

 ## Example Use

 Create a file `mesos.tf` containing something like this: